 Lone working from home without supervision due to coronavirus poses health & safety risks you must take reasonable steps to address.

-To be clear, lone working from home during lockdown is a two-way process.
+To be clear, working alone from home during lockdown is a two-way process.
 One where you help the employee with recognising any dangers in their working environment.

 And where staff react to the information you provide them to make the situation safe.